yz201906/SST558_final_project/README.md

 ### Data pre-processing

   - The downloaded data is pre-filtered to have data year 2000-2010.
+  - In variable `Grade`, all rows with “Unknown” are removed since cell type is an important aspect (regardless of whether the models eventually use this variable or not).
   - The 19 age groups are recoded into:

 | original    | recoded (numeric) |